ftrossbach/kiqr/README.md

 metadata methods and know at which address on the event bus to direct the query at.
 You can use any of Vert.x' supported cluster mechanisms.

+For serialization purposes, Kafka's Serdes (Serializer/Deserializers) are used as they are required to interact with Kafka anyway.
+They need to be on the classpath of both client and server.

 ## Client
 At the moment, KIQR allows queries via HTTP.
 There is a server and a client module.
 More clients are certainly imaginable.

 ## Examples

+### Server Runtime
 Running a streams application in the KIQR runtime
 ```
 Properties streamProps = new Properties();